Nivedita Menon: Reception

 Seeing Like a Feminist, released in 2012, received favourable reviews.
 It also had high sales, partly due to uproar following the 2012 Delhi gang rape.
 The title of the book is a play upon the title of Seeing Like a State by James C. Scott.
 A review in The Hindu said that the book "[dissected] social institutions, policy, and common ideas to explain the many ways the process of “gendering” occurs — here making a distinction between ‘sex’ as the biological characteristics and ‘gender’ as the set of cultural meanings that are arrived at over time."
 Writing in the journal Economic and Political Weekly, feminist scholar Mary John said; "Written in a highly engrossing style, [the book] takes on very serious issues while also frequently making the reader smile.
 Nivedita Menon has managed to condense some of the most complex challenges facing the women’s movement in contemporary India and elsewhere in the form of a series of short reflections that are organised within six chapters."
 A review in The Guardian noted that "Menon succeeds in shattering some deeply-engrained myths, and her efficient gathering of the intersectional strands makes it a breezy but sharp read."

 Political activism

 Menon is known for her staunch opposition to nuclear power.
 Menon has commented on the different portrayals of the Kashmir conflict within India and outside it, and has criticized the Armed Forces Special Powers Act.

 Describing Uniform civil code as anti-Muslim

-In an article published in The Hindu on 18 October 2016, Menon criticised the Uniform Civil Code (UCC).
+In an article published in The Hindu in 2016, Menon criticised the Uniform Civil Code.
 She wrote that, "the talk of a Uniform Civil Code has nothing to do with gender justice.
-It has entirely to do with a Hindu nationalist agenda to ‘discipline’ Muslims".
-She went on to describe the UCC as "a stick to beat Muslims with" and claimed that the "Muslim Personal Law is already modern", as it already provides women the right to property and recognises marriage as a civil contract, unlike Hindu marriages which were largely considered sacrament, until recently.
+It has entirely to do with a Hindu nationalist agenda to 'discipline' Muslims".
+She went on to describe the Code as "a stick to beat Muslims with" and claimed that the "Muslim Personal Law is already modern", as it already provides women the right to property and recognises marriage as a civil contract, unlike Hindu marriages which were largely considered sacrament, until recently.